 Facial implants have proven to provide a safe, predictable, low-risk cosmetic surgical procedure.
-Millions of facial implants made from non-toxic materials such as Expanded Polytetrafluoroethylene (ePTFE) & Silicone have been implanted, with no reported cases of allergic reaction.
-The implants, designed specifically for use in the chin come in wide shapes and sizes.
-The implants should be custom trimmed by your surgeon for a more natural fit.
+Millions of facial implants made from non-toxic materials such as Expanded Polytetrafluoroethylene (ePTFE) & Silicone.
+There are no reported cases of allergic reaction.
+The implants are designed specifically for use in the chin.
+They come in all widths, shapes and sizes.
+The surgeon will bespoke trim them for a more natural fit.

-Chin implants are made from special medical grade materials that when positioned and inserted, look and feel like normal bone and so you usually cannot tell the difference.
+Chin implants are made of special medical grade materials.
+This means that when positioned and inserted, look and feel like normal bone.
+Usually, patients cannot tell the difference.
 The procedure is also reversible, so you can have the implant removed if you do not like the results.

 The length of the surgery is dependent on the type of anaesthesia and the technique used.
-Chin Implant surgery or augmentation usually takes one hour, depending on the extent of work required and if you have decided to have more than one procedure done.
+Chin implant surgery or augmentation usually takes one hour.

-The incision is normally made inside the mouth, along the crease that joins your lower lip and gum.
-Absorbable sutures will be used to close the incision.
+The incision is normally inside the mouth, along with the crease that joins your lower lip and gum.
+Absorbable sutures will close the incision.

-Recovery is short and many patients are able to return to work within in 5 days.
+Recovery is short.
+Many patients return to work within 5 days.

-We advise patients to keep the head elevated and as still as possible for a couple of days after surgery.
+We advise patients to keep their heads elevated and as still as possible for a couple of days after surgery.
 Healing is a gradual process.
-We also suggest you refrain from rigorous activity for 6 weeks to allow the site to heal as well as possible.
-You may notice some bruising in and around your chin and neck area which is to be expected.
-This should subside in about seven to fourteen days after surgery though the speed of recovery and the circumstances in which you recover will vary.
-The sutures in your mouth will be absorbed by your body.
+We also suggest you refrain from vigorous activity for 6 weeks.
+You may notice some bruising in and around your chin and neck area.
+This should subside in about 7-14 days after surgery.
+The speed of recovery will vary.
+The sutures in your mouth will dissolve into your body.